Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 Epilogue
 --------
 We've gone from overwriting basic stack variables to controlling complete execution of the program.
-Next I'll be showing you how to bypass the very basic memory protections.
+Next I'll be showing you how to use GDB to determine the location to jump to, and how to bypass the very basic memory protections.
 Have fun exploiting, and if you have any questions, do drop me a message.
 For now I've included all references and other literature that might be of interest.

 Happy Hacking!